Employer’s guide to sponsor compliance and right to work checks

 Written by: Robbie Love

 Immigration continues to be a crucial issue for UK employers impacting the recruitment and retainment of international staff, especially in light of recent changes in immigration policy and a ongoing focus of government on reducing net migration.
-In addition, the UK Visas and Immigration (UKVI) has begun the a digital transformation by replacing manual processes with automated systems.
+In addition, the UK Visas and Immigration (UKVI) has begun the digital transformation by replacing manual processes with automated systems.
 This includes streamlining the sponsor licence renewal process and automatically extending leave for individuals under the EU Settlement Scheme.

 For EEA citizens and their family members who are granted Settled Status or receive an automatic extension of their pre-settled status, the Home Office has announced that no further right to work checks are necessary if one has already been completed.
 Employers will retain their statutory excuse against a civil penalty imposed by the UKVI even if the individual’s status changes from pre-settled to settled.